Climate-based lettuce planting guide for Chatham-Kent, Ontario

 Main risk: Gardeners usually lose quality here by timing the crop poorly rather than by running out of season.
 The crop matures easily, but late planting often means a shorter and less tender harvest.

-How Frost Affects Lettuce in Chatham-Kent
+How Frost Affects Planting Dates for Lettuce in Chatham-Kent

 Chatham-Kent usually has about 149 frost-free days, with a typical last spring frost around May 10 and a typical first fall frost around October 6.